chrisgoringe/cg-use-everywhere/README.md

   - In the restrictions editor you can set title, input, and group regexes, color restrictions, group restrictions, and priority (for when two nodes both match)
   - The green circle is used to indicate that _any_ restrictions are in place; if you hover over a node with restrictions they will appear in a tooltip
 - Subgraphs are supported (in the majority of cases).
 Yay subgraphs!
 Seriously, they are _so_ much better than group nodes.
+  - There are lots of odd cases with subgraphs, so if you find a case not covered properly, please [raise an issue](https://github.com/chrisgoringe/cg-use-everywhere/issues)

 There are a couple of features that have been removed: